iot-bridge-repository/iot-bridge-backend/README.md

 #### 3️⃣ Create database

-Create database according to name in DB_NAME.
+Create a postgreSQL database according to name in DB_NAME.

 #### 4️⃣ Run migrations